akshaysonawaneS/akshaysonawaneS/README.md

 <br>
 <code>
   Hi, My name is Akshay Sonawane.
 I am a Computer Science BE college student.
-I'm also a competitive programmer 🤩 🎈.
+I'm also a competitive programmer i like to work in python 🤩 🎈.
 In my repos you'll find projects created using following technologies and framework...
 </code>
 <br><br>